Remi-Huguet/dashboard_freelance/README.md

 # Dashboard Freelance
-A web app to manage my freelance projects, in Next.Js using TypeScript and Prisma.
+A web app to manage my freelance projects, in Next.Js using TypeScript, TailwindCss and Prisma.

 # Description
 This project is a platform where users can: